Killeavy St Moninna's GAC: Hurling

 Eddie Fearon was the Armagh captain when they won the Allianz National Hurling League Division 3 Final on 30 April 2006, beating Longford in Kingspan Breffni Park, County Cavan - the first Armagh man to lift hurling silverware for the county in a long time.

-Niall Benedict Oneill, midfield when playing for the Armagh junior championship winning team and put in a superb man of the match display.
-With an outstanding 0-0 from play (0-0f).
+Niall Benedict Oneill, midfield when playing for the Armagh junior championship winning team and put in man of the match display.
+With a score 0-0 from play (0-0f).